ugobas/Zpeaks_U/README.md

 ## Configuration file:

-You have to build a configuration file structured as the sample file "Input_ZPeaks_example.in" provided in the package.
+You have to build a configuration file structured as the sample file "Input_ZPeaks_BrdU.in" provided in the package.

 ### Input:
 The configuration file must specify the files that contain the experimental data in WIG format (EXPER record in configuration file), the data used for control (CONTROL record in configuration file; if the control is absent the program will use averaged experimental reads as a control), the genome of the organism (GENOME record in configuration file) if the user requires to weight the control with its A+T content (option -at_norm), an optional BED format file containing the peaks that you want to compare with reference peaks used for comparison (PREDICTION record in configuration file) and profiles (PROF) of genomic or epigenomic data measured across the chromosomes in GR or WIG formats (PROF parameter in configuration file).